World Intellectual Property Day 2022: Theme, History and Facts

-In fact World Intellectual Property Day provides an opportunity for IP offices, inventors and enterprises whether big or small to discuss and connect each other about the emerging various innovations that will help in shaping the world and also improves the living of people.
+In fact, World Intellectual Property Day provides an opportunity for IP offices, inventors and enterprises whether big or small to discuss and connect with each other about the emerging various innovations that will help in shaping the world and also improves the living of people.

-The theme of World Intellectual Property Day 2018 is Powering Change: Women in Innovation and Creativity.
+The theme of World Intellectual Property Day 2019 is “Reach for Gold: IP and Sports”.

 World Intellectual Property Day: History